 This is a live article and will be updated throughout the night.

-The Daily Utah Chronicle spoke to students at the Hinckley Institute of Politics’ Election Results Watch Party and they emphasized the importance of students using their voices by voting.
+The Daily Utah Chronicle spoke to students at the Hinckley Institute of Politics’ Election Results Watch Party on Nov.
+5 and they emphasized the importance of students using their voices by voting.

 “I think it’s super important for us all to vote, especially us that are younger because it’s our future and the futures of our children that we are voting for,” said Wren Jackman, a senior writing and rhetoric major.

-The watch party was lively and had many tables set up including one where you could predict the direction swing states would go in.
+The watch party was lively and had many tables set up including one where students could predict the direction swing states would go in.
 Whoever had the closest accuracy by the end of the night would win a prize.
-There was also a photo booth with cardboard cutouts of Donald Trump and Kamala Harris and a table run by Students for Dignity where students could pick up a bingo card, fill it out and return it to get a treat.
+There was also a photo booth with cardboard cutouts of Trump and Vice President Kamala Harris and a table run by Students for Dignity where students could pick up a bingo card, fill it out and return it to get a treat.

 In the caucus room of Gardner Commons, there were projector screens set up, one which had CNN projected and one with Fox News projected.
 In the main lobby of GC there are screens playing local election results.
 Students could choose a colored cup with the choices being blue, red or white to show their party.